 Notifications in the Moneyhub app.
 Source: Moneyhub

-The important thing for all these steps is to find a reliable development provider with fintech expertise and can guide you through the nuts and bolts of the particular technologies and features that your product might need.
+The important thing for all of these steps is to find a reliable development provider with fintech expertise who can guide you through the nuts and bolts of the technologies and features your product needs.

-The set of features will largely depend on the type of app you want to build, but some are universal to the fintech industry:
+As for the set of features, it will largely depend on the type of app you want to build, but some are universal to the fintech industry:

-- Account details.
-Whether the app is connected to a financial institution or not, it has to allow users to sync their accounts, as well as set permissions and limits.
-If you’re planning a banking app, you can find a detailed description of banking app major features in our post.
+- Account details – Whether the app is connected to a financial institution or not, it has to allow users to sync their accounts and set permissions and limits.
+If you’re planning a banking app, in our other post you can find a detailed description of a banking app’s major features.

-- Payments and transfers.
-This functionality lies at the core of most fintech solutions and should be easy to access and use.
-It also makes sense to design a convenient transaction history, receipt sending options, and flexible recipient search.
-If you have an idea for a peer-to-peer payment app specifically, learn more about payment app features in our post.
+- Payments and transfers – This functionality lies at the core of most fintech solutions and should be easy to access and use.
+It also makes sense to design a convenient transaction history report, receipt sending options, and flexible recipient search.
+If you have an idea for a peer-to-peer payment app, our article on payment app features will come in handy.